Dream Act Service Incentive Grant (DSIG)

 Requirements: Must be a Cal Grant B recipient

-- Visit the Financial Aid and Scholarships Office and schedule an appointment with the Student Employment Coordinator if you are not sure where you would like to intern.
+2. Visit Financial Aid and Scholarships and schedule an appointment with the Student Employment Coordinator if you are unsure where you would like to intern.

-- Once your volunteer opportunity has been confirmed, submit your DSIG Grant Application.
+3. Once your volunteer opportunity has been confirmed, submit your DSIG Grant Application.
 Complete Section 1 and Section 4 to obtain confirmation of your eligibility.
+You will be required to provide the volunteer organization's site supervisor's name and email to complete section 3 of your application.

 DSIG FAQ For Students

-Must be CADAA applicant, and have an active Cal Grant A or Cal Grant B. If you are unsure of your eligibility, visit the Financial Aid and Scholarships Office and submit your DSIG Grant Application.
+Must be an eligible CADAA applicant, and have an active Cal Grant A or Cal Grant B. If you are unsure of your eligibility, visit Financial Aid and Scholarships and submit a DSIG Grant Application.

 To locate on-campus sites, log into Handshake and select Internships.
 For off-campus sites, review the DSIG’s off-campus internship opportunities.